aai-institute/practical-ai-act/docs/showcase/index.md

 It predicts whether an applicant's expected (current) salary falls within a predefined salary range for a given job position.

 The underlying assumption is that candidates whose expected current income falls outside the acceptable range for a given position are unlikely to be a good fit.
-Essentially, the system treats expected current income compatibility as a proxy for a candidate's suitability for a given position.
+Essentially, the system treats expected current income as a proxy for a candidate's suitability for a given position.
 However, note that this assumption is highly simplified and does not account for many real-world factors, such as career changes, relocation, or personal circumstances.
 Therefore, it should not be used as the sole criterion for hiring decisions.